 Peppers are an example of vegetables that taste better when they’ve matured on the vine.
 When bell peppers are green, they can be unpleasant and sharp.
 Let them mature in the sun and they will sweeten up.
 Corn and melons like cantaloupes are more examples of fruit that shouldn’t be picked too soon.

-Some vegetables will continue to ripen after they’re picked.
-Two popular examples are tomatoes, and winter squash like pumpkins.
+Some vegetables continue to ripen after they’re picked.
+Two popular examples are tomatoes and winter squash like pumpkins.
 Pick them and store in a warm, dry location.

 - Pick early in the day when it’s cool.

-- If your plan is to process the vegetables like canning, pickling or freezing, pick as close to the preparation time as you can so the veggies don’t lose flavor and nutrients.
+- If your plan is to process the vegetables by canning, pickling or freezing, pick as close to the preparation time as you can so the veggies don’t lose flavor and nutrients.

-- Bring a basket and a garden knife or scissors with you.
+- Bring a basket and a garden knife or scissors with you to the garden.